Voucher Holder Information

 A: The Baltimore Housing Mobility Program will complete an inspection before you move into your unit and at least once every two years under normal circumstances.
 If you are experiencing maintenance issues and your landlord is not responsive, we may schedule an additional inspection on your unit.

 Q: I am a current resident who wants to move.
 Whom should I talk to and do I have to complete a special form?

 A: If you are interested in moving you can speak directly to your assigned Housing Counselor.
-Yes, you will need to complete an Intent to Move form and notify your landlord with a copy of this notice.
+Yes, you will need to complete an Request to Move form and notify your landlord with a copy of this notice.